-Gately's conception Gately (1974) introduced the idea that during a negotiation between the seller and the two buyers, each of these three parties can disrupt the proceedings by departing the negotiations.
-Gately's analysis was explicitly introduced to delineate and focus on a Core selector in the 3-player application explored in Gately (1974).5 Gately pursued a much simpler solution than the Nucleolus, which is notoriously hard to compute (Maschler, 1992).
+Gately's conception Gately (1974) introduced the idea that during any negotiation between the three household members 0,1 and 2, each of these three parties can disrupt the proceedings by departing the negotiations and that this disruption can be quantified.
+Gately explicitly introduced his conception to delineate and focus on a specific Core selector in the 3-player application explored in Gately (1974).
+Gately's methodology is different from the foundations of other well-known bargaining solutions such as the Bargaining Set, the Kernel (Davis and Maschler, 1965) and the Nucleolus (Schmeidler, 1969).
+In particular, Gately devised a much simpler solution than the Nucleolus, which is notoriously hard to compute (Maschler, 1992).

-Gately founded his approach on an innovative method to describe the negotiation process of allocating the worth generated in the cooperative situation.
-His focal point was on the disruption of the negotiation process that each individual player can cause.
-This disruption can be measured through a player's "propensity to disrupt".
+Gately founded his approach on the mathematical quantification of the disruption of the negotiation process that each individual player can cause, represented by a player's "propensity to disrupt".
 Gately (1974, p.
 200-201) introduces this concept as "the ratio of how much the two other players would lose if a player would refuse to cooperate to how much that player would lose if it refused to cooperate".